COVID-19 Rapid Antigen Over-The-Counter Test Kits Information

 In addition, specific populations can also access tests via DOH's other programs or connections with federal programs:

-- Long-term care facilities: In addition to supplies offered by the federal government, DOH is continuing distributions of rapid antigen test kits to facilities with CLIA certificates and need
+- Long-term care facilities: In addition to supplies offered by the federal government, DOH is continuing distributions of rapid antigen test kits to facilities with CLIA certificates

 Test information: